EU wants stricter controls over U.S. snooping powers in data pact talks

 Adding to the pressure, EU data protection authorities gave the two sides until the end of January to come up with a new framework for protecting data transferred to the United States, failing which they could start taking enforcement action against companies.

-Jourova said talks would continue on the margins of the World Economic Forum in Davos, Switzerland.
-Andrus Ansip, the EU Commissioner responsible for digital affairs, is due to meet U.S. Secretary of Commerce Penny Pritzker on Thursday.

-The Commission is also seeking more transparency on limits to U.S. security services collecting personal data, Jourova said.
+Jourova said the EU was also seeking more transparency on limits to U.S. security services collecting personal data.

 U.S. negotiators have so far resisted a mandatory system for companies to report numbers of U.S. government access requests, people familiar with the talks have said.